GeorgeOG34/Robotic-Arm-/README.md

 There are 8 buttons, 4 for each joint, 2 for each servo.
 The buttons on the GUI are layed out like two lots of WASD.
 Simply, input a number into the text area and click a button, and that servo will move.

+Here you can see my robotic arm working.
+I'm using a custom physical controller in this video to control it as opposed to the GUI controller in this repository, but its still the same arm: https://imgur.com/a/mAmrH7h